TrompDev/FloppyTromp2D/README.md

-# 🕊️ FlopyTromp: The Political Flight 🏛️💥
+# 🕊️ FloppyTromp: The Political Flight 🏛️💥

 Welcome to **FlopyTromp**, the absurdly addictive game where politics meets chaos, and you're just one flap away from getting *rekt*.
 Can you dodge the flying scandals, survive the partisan bullets, and unlock a roster of your favorite (or least favorite) political figures? 🤔